Farmer-Led Research

 The Latest Research from PFI

 This research was funded by the Walton Family Foundation.
-In a Nutshell: Kellie and A.J.
-Blair are aiming to fine-tune the nitrogen fertilization regime for their food-grade oat enterprise.
-The objective of this trial was to compare oat …
+In a Nutshell: Jon Bakehouse and Sam Bennett are interested in maximizing the benefits of cover crops to their soil, livestock, weed management and bottom lines.
+The objective of …